Rantanen scores OT winner, Avs up 2-0 in series vs. Knights - WTMJ

 Brandon Saad and Tyson Jost also scored for the Avalanche, who’ve won six in a row to start the postseason, tying the franchise mark set in 1987 when the team was based in Quebec.

-Grubauer had 39 saves in becoming the first Colorado/Quebec goaltender to pick up six straight postseason victories.
+Grubauer had 39 saves in becoming the first goaltender in franchise history to pick up six straight victories to start a postseason.

+“It’s really important,” Avalanche coach Jared Bednar said of having a goaltending who can steal games in the playoffs.
+“I thought his performance was exceptional.”

 Alec Martinez and Smith had goals for the Golden Knights, who controlled large portions of the action after two full days off following a 7-1 loss in Game 1.
 A fresh Fleury provided a big boost.
 He didn’t play in the series opener after a grueling seven-game series with Minnesota.
 Fleury stopped 22 shots.